MGuruNikhil/resumeBuilder/README.md

 # Project Name: Resume Builder

 ## Description:
-Resume Builder is a command-line tool designed to help users create professional resumes effortlessly.
-It provides a simple and intuitive interface for generating well-formatted resumes in various formats, such as PDF and HTML.
+Resume Builder is a web application designed to help users create professional resumes effortlessly.
+It provides a simple and intuitive interface for generating well-formatted resumes in various formats, such as PDF.

 ## Features:
-- Easy-to-use command-line interface
+- Easy-to-use web interface
-- Multiple resume templates to choose from
+- Fill the given form to generate your resume
 - Customizable sections for personal and professional information
-- Automatic generation of contact details, education, work experience, and skills sections
-- Export resumes in PDF and HTML formats
+- Export resumes in PDF
-- Support for multiple languages

 ## Usage:
 1. Visit the link mentioned in the About section and generate your resume by filling the form.